ligato/docs/docs/user-guide/config-files.md

 ## Conf File Location

-The location of the conf files directory or individual conf files can be set using a VPP agent start flag or env variable export.
+The location of the conf files directory, or individual conf files can be set using a VPP agent start flag or env variable export.

 **Conf file directory**